joaobitu/joaobitu/README.md

 # &#128075; Hi There, I'm João Bitu! a Web Developer from Brazil!

 Are you Looking for a [portfolio](https://polite-strudel-3cec49.netlify.app/)?
-Are you Looking for my [resume](https://drive.google.com/uc?export=download&id=10EgLHJa-qyvivbf2iYQcLcRs4tR912hS)?
+Or maybe my [resume](https://drive.google.com/uc?export=download&id=10EgLHJa-qyvivbf2iYQcLcRs4tR912hS)?
 ## Current Happenings

 - Working on my portfolio website!